-If you're looking for internal communication examples in 2024, you've probably noticed that the work of comms continues to fundamentally transform.
-While many companies used to only think of IC as a glorified post office, that all's changed.
-If anything positive could be said about the effects of a global pandemic on the corporate world, it's that strong internal communication creates more adaptable, resilient, and unified organizations.
+If you’re looking for internal communication examples in 2024, you’ve probably noticed that the work of comms continues to fundamentally transform.
+While many companies used to only think of IC as a glorified post office, that all’s changed.
+Today, strong internal communication creates more adaptable, resilient, and unified organizations.

-In this article we'll go behind the scenes and show you real internal communication examples that are proving to be successful in real companies.
+In this article, we’ll go behind the scenes and show you real internal communication examples that are proving to be successful in real companies.
+First, it helps to define the strategic narrative of your company to give your internal communication clear direction.

-We’ve broken down our list of internal communication examples based on these common types of internal communication
+Next, we’ve broken down our list of internal communication examples based on these common types of internal communication:

 Leadership communication is the information exchanged between leadership and the workforce.
 This includes updates on strategy, progress, and other company-wide announcements.
 But the real power of leadership communication lies in the way it is realized.
 Good leadership communication can lead to a meaningful employee experience, high motivation, and confidence in leadership.